Natural Resources

 Community 3.1

-Compared to the Reference Plant Community, sandhill muhly, blowout grass, and sandbur have increased due to their drought tolerance.
+Compared to the community 1.1, sandhill muhly, blowout grass, and sandbur have increased due to their drought tolerance.
 All other grasses are absent.
 Lemon scurfpea and cuman ragweed are increasing.
 There is an overstory of sand sagebrush.
 Annual grasses and forbs include cheatgrass, field brome, burningbush, Russian thistle, sunflower, pigweed, and sixweeks fescue are increasing or invading.
 Soil erosion hazard has increased due to the increase of bare ground.
 Runoff is typically high and infiltration is low.
 All ecological functions are impaired.
 Species diversity has substantially decreased.
 Production varies with density and vigor of sand sagebrush.

 Dominant plant species